fathialamre/jetx/README.md

 **Jet works with named routes and also offers lower-level control over your routes!
 There is in-depth documentation [here](./documentation/en_US/route_management.md)**

+**NEW: JetX Route Generator** - Automatically generate type-safe route classes from annotated pages!
+See the [Route Generator Guide](./documentation/route_generator.md) for details.

 ## Dependency management

 Jet has a simple and powerful dependency manager that allows you to retrieve the same class as your Bloc or Controller with just 1 lines of code, no Provider context, no inheritedWidget: